AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 High Geometry Count can be caused by poor re-use of geometries or if your app is continuously adding new geometries to the scene.

 ## Optimization
 Re-use geometry instances as much as possible.
 Avoid cloning or duplicating geometries if they contain identical content.
-For different objects that should use the same geometry, either use mesh cloning (this will not duplicate the geometry), or manually reuse the geometry reference.
+Mesh cloning will not duplicate the geometry.

 If your app has many small geometries, merge them into a single, large geometry if possible.